Rafaela Herrera: Later life

 Herrera later married Don Pablo Mora, a citizen of Granada.
-The couple bore five children, of whom two were paralyzed.
+The couple had five children, of whom two were paralyzed.
 Her husband died after the birth of their fifth child, and the family lived in poverty in barrio Corinto (a poor neighborhood in Granada) until 1781.
 On November 11, 1781, King Charles III of Spain issued a royal decree granting Herrera a pension for life as a reward for her heroic actions during the Battle for the Río San Juan de Nicaragua; she received some land and a pension of 600 pesos in payment for her merits.